|Tendency to bark

-Shih Tzu can be translated to the words ‘lion’ and ‘dog’ and they are thought to stretch back to around 800BCE.
-According to recent DNA analysis, the Shih Tzu that we all recognise today shares a close genetic relationship with wolves.
-Today’s Shih Tzus are small dogs with a long sleek coat and sturdy build.
-They have large dark eyes and a distinctive under-bite, a trademark of the breed.
+Shih Tzus are small dogs with a long sleek coat and sturdy build.
+They have large, dark eyes and a distinctive under-bite that is a trademark of the breed.

 You’ll find Shih Tzus in a wide range of colours, including whites, blacks, gold, brown and grey.
 They also come in various shades of these colours and can be a mix of two or three colours, depending on the coats of their parents.

 |20.3 to 27.9 cm

 Bow Wow Meow is proud to be one of Australia’s most trusted pet insurance companies, and to have been chosen as Product Review’s Pet Insurance Award Winner every year from 2018 to 2024!

 This is based on over 2,839 independent customer reviews (as of 31/02/24), with ratings of: